Divya049/code-demo/README.md

 # code-demo
-This is my first GIt Repository
+This is my first Git Repository